Contact Info

 Qualifying Evaluation

-The Graduate Committee will conduct a screening of PhD students no later than the end of their second year.
+The Graduate Committee will conduct a screening of PhD students no later than the end of their third semester.
 By November 15 of their third semester, students will submit a research statement (approx. 500 words) and a writing sample (complete seminar paper).
 During reading week, they will be expected to give a 10-minute formal presentation to the department faculty.
-By the end of the fall semester, primary faculty advisors will submit an evaluative report of progress for each of their advisees.
 The Graduate Committee will then assess each student's academic performance and either recommend or not recommend advancement.
 Students not advancing will be recommended for conferral of the MA degree in lieu of a PhD.
 The second element of this qualifying evaluation assesses the student's progress in their primary language of focus (Chinese, Japanese, or Korean).
 This evaluation will be waived in the case of native speakers.

 Comprehensive Examinations

-The PhD comprehensive examinations are intended to test a student’s general knowledge as well as their mastery of their area or areas of focus.
-Near the end of formal courses, students begin preparing to complete three examinations, which include the following:
+The PhD comprehensive examinations are intended to test a student's general knowledge as well as their mastery of their area or areas of specialization.
+Near the end of formal courses, students begin preparing to complete two examinations, which include the following:

 - Their major field, generally defined as the modern or premodern literature/culture of China, Japan, or Korea

-- Two minor fields, defined in consultation with and approved by the student’s advisory committee.
-One minor field may be directly related to the student’s dissertation research, but the second must demonstrate greater breadth in terms of period, discipline, or cultural-linguistic area.
-One of the minor fields may be comparative or theoretical.
+- One minor field, defined in consultation with and approved by the student's advisory committee.
+The minor field may be directly related to the student's dissertation research, but it can demonstrate greater breadth in terms of period, discipline, or cultural-linguistic area.
+The minor field may also be comparative or theoretical.

-- Students who have completed a certificate in Film and Media Studies; Women, Gender, and Sexuality Studies; Data Science in the Humanities; Early Modern Studies; or Translation may, with advisory committee permission, waive one of the minor exams.
+- Students who have completed a certificate in Film and Media Studies; Women, Gender, and Sexuality Studies; Data Science in the Humanities; Early Modern Studies; or Translation Studies, with advisory committee permission, waive the minor exam.
+Up to 6 certificate credits may count toward the degree coursework.

-Students should expect to begin the exams before the start of the sixth semester and to have completed all three no later than the end of the eighth semester.
+Students should expect to have completed both exams by the end of the fifth semester.

 Dissertation Prospectus

-Following the successful completion of the three examinations and prior to starting their fifth year in the program, students will present their dissertation prospectus in a public forum before a panel of relevant faculty.
+Following the successful completion of the two comprehensive examinations and prior to starting their sixth semester in the program, students will present their dissertation prospectus in a public forum before a panel of relevant faculty.

 Dissertation

 Students will complete a doctoral dissertation based on extensive research on a literary or cultural topic that produces new knowledge of publishable quality in the field of East Asian Studies.
-Dissertation research and writing is usually completed during the last two years of graduate study.
+Dissertation research and writing is usually completed during the last five semesters of graduate study.

 The Doctoral Dissertation